Best Pregnancy Tracker Apps in 2026

 ★ 4.8 Free (ad-supported)

-What to Expect is the app version of the bestselling pregnancy book that's been a go-to reference for decades.
-The editorial pedigree shows in the content quality.
-The articles are well-written.
-The articles are thoroughly researched.
-Medical professionals review the articles.
-If you want to understand what’s happening with your body and baby each week, this is one of the most trustworthy sources.
+What to Expect is the app version of the bestselling pregnancy book that has been a go-to reference for decades.
+The editorial quality shows: the articles are readable, researched, and medically reviewed.
+If you want to understand what is happening with your body and baby each week, this is one of the most trustworthy options.

-The app includes week-by-week updates.
-It has a due date calculator.
-It includes a baby name finder.
-It has a symptom tracker.
-It also has an active community forum.
-The content tone strikes a good balance between informative and reassuring without being patronizing.
-In my experience, the daily tips and articles are genuinely useful, not just filler.
+The app includes week-by-week updates, a due date calculator, a baby name finder, a symptom tracker, and an active community forum.
+The tone is informative and reassuring without feeling patronizing.

-What to Expect is free and ad-supported, so you’ll see ads while you use it.
-The app doesn't include labor preparation tools, meditation, or hypnobirthing content.
-It's a content and tracking app, not a labor companion.
+What to Expect is free and ad-supported.
+It does not include meditation, hypnobirthing, or labor preparation tools, so it works best as a content and tracking app rather than a labor companion.

 What's good